- Search The Registry

 - My Account

 Deslondes was among the first captured by dogs after the battle.
 The militia did not hold him for trial or interrogation.
-Samuel Hambleton described Deslonde's fate: "Charles [Deslondes] had his hands chopped off then shot in one thigh & then the other, until they were both broken — then shot in the body and before he had expired was put into a bundle of straw and roasted!"
-His dying cries on January 11, 181, sent a message to the other escaped slaves in the marshes.
+Samuel Hambleton described Deslonde's fate: "Charles [Deslondes] had his hands chopped off then shot in one thigh & then the other until they were both broken — then shot in the body and before he had expired was put into a bundle of straw and roasted!"
+On January 11, 181, his dying cries sent a message to the other escaped slaves in the marshes.